-ALTERNATIVE MEASURES OF LABOR UNDERUTILIZATION, NEW YORK - 2011
+ALTERNATIVE MEASURES OF LABOR UNDERUTILIZATION, NEW JERSEY - 2011

-In 2011, the broadest measure of labor underutilization, designated U-6 (includes the unemployed, workers employed part-time for economic reasons, and the marginally attached to the labor force), was 14.3 percent in New York State, down from 14.8 percent in 2010, the U.S. Bureau of Labor Statistics reported today.
+In 2011, the broadest measure of labor underutilization, designated U-6 (which includes the unemployed, workers employed part-time for economic reasons, and the marginally attached to the labor force), was 16.0 percent in New Jersey, little changed from the previous year, the U.S. Bureau of Labor Statistics reported today.
 (See table 1.)
-Regional Commissioner Deborah A. Brown pointed out that despite this decrease, the 2011 annual average was 6.2 percentage points above the rate in 2007, when the national recession began.
+Regional Commissioner Deborah A. Brown pointed out that the annual average was 8.6 percentage points above its rate in 2007, when the national recession began.
 (See chart 1.)
 Nationally, the U-6 rate averaged 15.9 percent in 2011.

 The official concept of unemployment (U-3 in the U-1 to U-6 range of measures) includes all jobless persons who are available to take a job and have actively sought work in the past four weeks.
 (The official measure of unemployment in states is derived using a statistical model that incorporates data from the Current Population Survey [CPS] and other sources, and this model-based estimate can differ from the direct CPS estimate.)
-In New York, 8.1 percent of the labor force was unemployed, as measured by the CPS, in 2011.
+In New Jersey, 9.4 percent of the labor force was unemployed, as measured by the CPS, in 2011.
 By comparison, 8.9 percent were jobless nationwide.